cytech/Home-Assistant-wundergroundpws/README.md

 copy the contents of the custom_components into an existing custom_components directory in your .homeassistant directory and the contents of the www directory into an existing www directory in your .homeassistant directory.

+Restart your home assistant to make him register the new sensor before proceeding with the configuration.

 Current conditions are generated from the wundergroundpws configured pws_id.